MariemAljene/MariemAljene/README.md

 <h2>⚡️ A Few Quick Facts</h2>

-- 🔭 I’m currently working on [Esprit's Mobility Department Website](https://github.com/MariemAljene/PI-4SAE3-Mobilite.git)
+- 🔭 I'm currently doing an internship at Bridges SA

-- 🌱 I’m currently learning **Spring Boot, Angular**

 - 📫 How to reach me **mariem.aljene@esprit.tn**